dgusain/TheraMisty/README.md

 6. **Connect to Misty**
    Ensure that your Misty robot is connected to the same network and accessible via the IP address specified in the .env file.

-Apologies for the confusion earlier.
-Below are the **Configuration** and **Technologies Used** sections formatted correctly in Markdown.
-You can directly add these sections to your `README.md` file.

 ---

 ## Configuration